Floodplain management

 Regulation

-If you're planning to build on a property located in a floodplain, contact your local government to obtain a floodplain development permit.
+If you're planning to do any development work on a property located in a floodplain, contact your local government to obtain a floodplain development permit.
 Local governments are responsible for managing development in floodplains under the NFIP; however, some local governments have higher regulatory standards than the minimums of the NFIP, such as regulating a larger area than what is shown on Flood Insurance Rate Maps.
 Please check in with your local government's floodplain administrator before planning a project.

 The NFIP provides flood insurance to homeowners and property owners.
 There are more than 36,000 flood insurance policies in Washington providing nearly $10 billion in insurance coverage.
 We help communities understand and comply with the requirements of the federal program — in addition to Washington floodplain management laws — to keep their flood risks lower.